Oscilloscope Basics: Beginner Guide to Waveforms, Probes, Triggering and Safe Measurements

 1X Mode

-- Best for low-voltage signals
+• Best for low-voltage signals

-- No signal attenuation
+• No signal attenuation

 10X Mode

-- Attenuates the signal for higher voltages
+• Attenuates the signal for higher voltage measurement

-- Prevents overload on the oscilloscope
+• Helps prevent overload on the oscilloscope input

 Grounding: The Most Critical Concept

-- Noisy waveforms
+⚠ Noisy waveforms

-- Incorrect measurements
+⚠ Incorrect measurements

-- Dangerous short circuits
+⚠ Dangerous short circuits

-- Damage to the oscilloscope
+⚠ Damage to the oscilloscope or circuit

 Golden Rules of Grounding

-- Never clip oscilloscope ground to live mains.
+⚠ Never clip oscilloscope ground to live mains.

-- Use differential probes for high-voltage or floating circuits.
+⚠ Use differential probes for high-voltage or floating circuits.

 Basic Oscilloscope Controls

-1. Vertical Controls (Voltage)
+1. Vertical Controls: Voltage

 The vertical controls adjust the amplitude scale of the waveform.
+This controls how tall the waveform appears on the screen.

 Vertical Position

-- 10 µs/div – for faster switching signals
+10 µs/div: Useful for faster switching signals.

-- 500 ns/div – for high-speed digital circuits
+500 ns/div: Used for high-speed digital circuits.

 Horizontal Position